 6.45.1 Applicability to language

-The vulnerability as documented in ISO/IEC 24772-1 subclause 6.45 applies to Python.
+The vulnerability as documented in ISO/IEC 24772-1 6.45 applies to Python.

 Python provides a set of built-in intrinsics, which are implicitly imported into all Python scripts.
 Any of the built-in variables and functions can therefore easily be overridden as in this example: